-Our history in Alaska spans approximately 90 years since drilling our first well at Yakataga Beach in 1925.
+Our history in Alaska spans almost a century since drilling our first well at Yakataga Beach in 1925.
 Since then, we have explored throughout Alaska including Cook Inlet, the Alaska Peninsula, St. George Basin, Norton Sound, Navarin Basin, Yukon Flats, Beaufort Sea and the North Slope.

 Who We Are

 ExxonMobil’s most important resource in Alaska is our people.
-On projects we lead, more than 85 percent of work to date has been performed by ExxonMobil employees based here in Alaska, or by local Alaskan contractors.
+For our operations, over 70% of the workforce consists of ExxonMobil employees based here in Alaska, or by local Alaskan contractors.

 Meet Our Leadership